KeneOjiteli/deimos-sre-tasks/Module2/README.md

 ## Best Practices Observed.
 - Used a .env file to store and manage sensitive information.
 - Created a .dockerignore file to store sensitive files to be excluded when building an image.
+- Created a .gitignore file to store files that will not be tracked by git.
 - Applied the principle of least privilege, I created another mysql user and restricted privileges.
 - Used official images as base images.